 What will testing websites involve?

-Often the website usability tests (AKA UX or user experience testing) require the participant to give permission to have their screen recorded, and sometimes allow access to their microphone and webcam during the study.
+Often the website usability tests (AKA UX or user experience testing) require the participant to give permission to have their screen recorded and sometimes allow access to their microphone and webcam during the study.
 This may concern some participants, however, you should not be concerned as long as you trust the company running the studies.
-The access to your screen, webcam and microphone on last for the duration of the study.
+The access to your screen, webcam, and microphone on last for the duration of the study.

 Why does my screen need to be recorded?

 When microphone access is requested by a study, the instructions will normally direct you to ‘think aloud’.
-What this essentially means is talking through your thoughts, actions and rationale as you navigate a website.
+What this essentially means is talking through your thoughts, actions, and rationale as you navigate a website.
 The more you talk, the better.

 Who needs website testers?

-One of the longest running and most trusted companies in the user experience website testing industry is Loop 11.
+One of the longest-running and most trusted companies in the user experience website testing industry is Loop 11.
 They are now taking applications from home workers to join their website testing panel.

 Their website states that they aim to:

-- Pay above average rates to testers for high quality website testing.
+- Pay above average rates to testers for high-quality website testing.

 - Provide frequent opportunities to proven workers.

-- Pay bonuses to consistently high quality workers.
+- Pay bonuses to consistently high-quality workers.

-What this means is if you are willing to put your best food forward, and not speed through the tests, while providing constructive comments via your ‘thinking aloud’ then there is some good money to be made.
+What this means is if you are willing to put your best foot forward, and not speed through the tests, while providing constructive comments via your ‘thinking aloud’ then there is some good money to be made.

-To join this panel, you need to pass an initial five-minute test which replicates a standard website usability study.
+To join this panel, you need to pass an initial five-minute test that replicates a standard website usability study.
 This is Loop 11’s way of checking to see if you meet their high standards.
 If you meet their standard, then they’ll be in touch with the next steps.